INRIA/velus/readme.md

 ## Local installation

 Vélus has been implemented in Coq.8.14.1.
-It includes a modified version of CompCert and depends on menhir.20210929 and the corresponding version of coq-menhirlib, as well as coq-flocq.3.4.2.
+It includes a modified version of CompCert and depends on menhir.20210929 and the corresponding version of coq-menhirlib.

 To build a self-contained installation for compiling and running Vélus, we recommend installing an ad-hoc